-Required Summer Reading

-All incoming 11th Grade Regents students are expected to read The Hate You Give by Angie Thomas.
+All incoming 12C English students are expected to read The Glass Castle by Jeannette Walls.
+Assignment:

-Assignment for The Hate You Give:

-Summary: Sixteen-year-old Starr Carter moves between two worlds: the poor neighborhood where she lives and the fancy suburban prep school she attends.
-The uneasy balance between these worlds is shattered when Starr witnesses the fatal shooting of her childhood best friend Khalil at the hands of a police officer.
-Khalil was unarmed.
-Soon afterward, his death is a national headline.
-Some are calling him a thug, maybe even a drug dealer and a gangbanger.
-Protesters are taking to the streets in Khalil's name.
-Some cops and the local drug lord try to intimidate Starr and her family.
-What everyone wants to know is: what really went down that night?
-And the only person alive who can answer that is Starr.
-But what Starr does-or does not-say could upend her community.
-It could also endanger her life.
-You will be required to annotate The Hate You Give as you read it.
-On the next page are instructions/tips for annotating text.
+You will be required to annotate The Glass Castle as you read it.
+Below are instructions/tips for annotating text.
 When we return to school in September we will be working with your annotations and discussing the book and its themes, so be sure to be thorough in your annotations so you can participate fully.
 Annotating A Text Annotation is a key component of close reading.
 Since we will annotate texts all year, you need to develop a system that works for you (within the following guidelines).
 Effective annotating is both economical and consistent.
 The techniques are almost limitless.
-Use any combination of the following: - Make brief comments in the margins.
+Use any combination of the following: - ❖ Make brief comments in the margins.
 Use any white space available inside cover, random blank pages - ❖ Make brief comments between or within lines of the text.
 Do not be afraid to mark within the text itself.
-In fact, you must. - Circle or put boxes, triangles, or clouds around words or phrases. - ❖ Use abbreviations or symbols brackets, stars, exclamation points, question marks, numbers, etc. - Connect words, phrases, ideas, circles, boxes, etc. with lines or arrows. - Underline CAUTION: Use this method sparingly.
+In fact, you must. - Circle or put boxes, triangles, or clouds around words or phrases. - ❖ Use abbreviations or symbols brackets, stars, exclamation points, question marks, numbers, etc. - Connect words, phrases, ideas, circles, boxes, etc. with lines or arrows. - "Underline CAUTION: Use this method sparingly.
 Underline only a few words.
 Always combine with another method such as comment.
 Never underline an entire passage.
 Doing so takes too much time and loses effectiveness.
-If you wish to mark an entire paragraph or passage, draw a line down the margin or use brackets. - Highlight See underline.
-You cannot write with a highlighter anyway. - Create your own code. - ❖ Use post-it notes only if you have exhausted all available space (unlikely).
-Close Reading:
+If you wish to mark an entire paragraph or passage, draw a line down the margin or use brackets. - ❖ Highlight See underline.
+You cannot write with a highlighter anyway. - Create your own code. - Use post-it notes only if you have exhausted all available space (unlikely).
+See next page for further instructions Close Reading:

 What should you annotate?
 Again, the possibilities are limitless.
 Keep in mind the reasons we annotate.
 Your annotations must include comments.
 I want to see evidence of thinking. - ❖ Have a conversation with the text Talk back to it.
-Ask questions (essential to active reading). - ❖ Comment on the actions or development of a character.
+Ask questions (essential to active reading). - Comment on the actions or development of a character.
 Does the character change?
 Why?
-How? the result? - Comment on something that intrigues, impresses, amuses, shocks, puzzles, disturbs, repulses, aggravates, etc. - Comment on lines / quotations you think are especially significant, powerful, or meaningful. - Express agreement or disagreement. - Make predictions. - Connect ideas to each other or to other texts. - Note if you experience an epiphany. - Note anything you would like to discuss or do not understand. - Note how the author uses language.
+How? the result? - Comment on something that intrigues, impresses, amuses, shocks, puzzles, disturbs, repulses, aggravates, etc. - Comment on lines / quotations you think are especially significant, powerful, or meaningful. - Express agreement or disagreement. - Make predictions. - Connect ideas to each other or to other texts. - Note if you experience an epiphany. - ❖ Note anything you would like to discuss or do not understand. - Note how the author uses language.
 Note the significance if you can.
-Look for: Effects of word choice (diction) or sentence Reliability of narrator motifs or cluster ideas structure or type (syntax) Point of view / effect Tone / mood Repetition of words, phrases, actions, events - Imagery patterns Irony - contrasts, contradictions, juxtapositions, Themes shifts Allusions - any other figure of speech or literary Setting / Historical period symbols device The most common complaint about annotating is that it slows down your reading.
+Look for: Effects of word choice (diction) or sentence Reliability of narrator motifs or cluster ideas structure or type (syntax) Point of view / effect Tone / mood Repetition of words, phrases, actions, events - Imagery patterns Irony - contrasts, contradictions, Themes juxtapositions, shifts Allusions - any other figure of speech or Setting / Historical period symbols literary device The most common complaint about annotating is that it slows down your reading.
 Yes, it does!
 That's the point.
 If annotating as you read annoys you, read a chapter, then go back and annotate.
 Reading a text a second time is preferable anyway.
 Bring all of your annotated texts to class the first day.
 Approach the works with an open mind.
 Let them inspire you and stretch your imagination.
 If you have questions before school starts, feel free to e-mail your teacher then as well.
 We look forward to seeing you in September! © NOTE: